vuejs/v2.vuejs.org/src/guide/installation.md

 }
 ```

-For Browserify, you can use [aliasify](https://github.com/benbria/aliasify) to achieve the same.
+Para o Browserify, pode-se usar o [aliasify](https://github.com/benbria/aliasify) para alcançar o mesmo resultado.

-<p class="tip">Do NOT do `import Vue from 'vue/dist/vue.js'` - since some tools or 3rd party libraries may import vue as well, this may cause the app to load both the runtime and standalone builds at the same time and lead to errors.</p>
+<p class="tip">Não faça `import Vue from 'vue/dist/vue.js'` - since some tools or 3rd party libraries may import vue as well, this may cause the app to load both the runtime and standalone builds at the same time and lead to errors.</p>

 ### CSP environments